zehengl/django-survey/readme.md

 ## Development environement

-You may want to use a virtualenv for python 2.7 or 3+ :
+You may want to use a virtualenv :

 ~~~~
-  python3.5 -m venv .3env/
+  python3 -m venv .env/
-  # Resp. for python 2.7 : virtualenv .env
-  source .3env/bin/activate
-  # Resp. for python 2.7 : source .env/bin/activate
+  source .env/bin/activate
 ~~~~

 In order to get started, install the dev requirements, create the database,